wethod/learning-center-source/content/pipeline/index.md

 * **tag colleagues** in the event description.
 (Coming Soon)

-On the left column you can find this informations about the project:
+On the left column you can find some general information about the project:
 * Project tags
 * Customer contact details
 * Project details